-A summer school was organized to kick off these ideas, with the aim to create a cohesive working group on which built the platform.
+A summer school was organized to kick off these ideas, with the aim to create a cohesive working group to initiate the construction of the the platform.
 The response from students, professors and technicians involved in the school was enthusiastic.
 It was crucial for participants to play an active role in the identification of the problem, selection of components, design, assembling and testing of the device and in the discussion of regulatory issues in the development of the device.
 Participants were able to gain a hands-on introduction to electronic system design and programming.
 All teaching materials, including course documentation, the baby monitor design blueprints are available online for the community to take on and develop further.
-The 3D printer and all components are now hosted at Kenyatta University's Faculty of Engineering.
+The 3D printer and all components are now hosted at Kenyatta University's Faculty of Engineering (Figure 5) and being put to good use.

-Accordingly to the funders' survey the course was an undoubted success.
+According to the funders' survey the course was an undoubted success.
 Most students and staff were unaware of the existence of tools, such as Arduino, FreeCad, Slic3r, Media Wiki, etc., let alone the power and implications of open source design and prototyping.
 The experience was instrumental in bringing this knowledge to the participants, and their keen interest throughout, particularly on 3D printing was apparent.